 Child sexual exploitation is also a form of sexual abuse where offenders use their power, (physical, financial or emotional) over a child to sexually or emotionally abuse them.

 It often involves situations and relationships where young people receive something (food, accommodation, drugs, alcohol, cigarettes, affection, gifts, money) in return for participating in sexual activities.

 Child sexual exploitation can occur in person or online, and sometimes the child may not even realise they are a victim.

-Who is most at risk of child sexual abuse?
+Those most at risk of child sexual abuse

 Any child can be victim of sexual abuse, however children who are vulnerable, isolated and/or have a disability are disproportionately abused and are much more likely to become victim.